-This flow rate measuring principle, known as vortex principle, is virtually independent of pressure and temperature fluctuations of the medium.
+This flow rate measurement principle, known as vortex principle, is virtually independent of pressure and temperature fluctuations of the medium.

-The flow sensor operates on the principle of spring-supported piston.
-The piston, located in the valve seat of the housing, is lifted by the flowing medium against the spring resistance.
+The flow sensor works to the principle of spring-supported piston: The piston, located in the valve seat in the housing, is lifted by the flowing medium against the spring resistance.